 Survey of children's literature: What makes it last?
 How did it develop?
 What does it show about the culture and age that produce it?
 How does it connect to a child's developmental stages?
 An adult's?
 What are representative types of the literature, writers and works?
 How does it handle special issues like multiculturalism, bias, censorship?
-Readings include picture books, fairy/folk tales, to fiction (historical, realistic, fantasy); representative writers like "Mother Goose" and Brothers Grimm to Sendak, Potter, styles.
+Readings include picture books, fairy/folk tales, to fiction (historical, realistic, fantasy); representative writers like "Mother Goose" and Brothers Grimm to Sendak, Potter, Carroll, Lowry.
+Group and individual projects further explore the field.
 Some research required.
 (GE 7)